PACNOLOGY/osTicket---Post-Install-Configuration/README.md

   Service Level Agreement (SLA).
 We will make selectable SLAs for our tickets.
 Go to "Admin Panel" then "manage", "SLA", "Add new SLA plan".
 The setup is pretty self-explanatory here.
 Your users will be able to set urgency to their tickets.

   CONFIGURING HELP TOPICS (you'll be glad you did)

+Now that we've done all that, let's move on to the next section and try this new system out.